 table of contents

-Sildenafil 20 mg is a dosage approved for the treatment of a lung condition called pulmonary arterial hypertension (PAH).
-The medication is the same as the active ingredient in Viagra, which is used to treat erectile dysfunction usually in doses of 25 mg, 50 mg, or 100 mg, but healthcare providers can also prescribe sildenafil 20 mg if they think it’s the best treatment option for you.
+Sildenafil 20 mg is a dosage approved to treat a lung condition called pulmonary arterial hypertension (PAH), but it’s also prescribed to treat erectile dysfunction (ED).
+Sildenafil is the active ingredient in Viagra (generic Viagra is called sildenafil; see Important Safety Information), a popular ED medication usually prescribed in doses of 25 mg, 50 mg, or 100 mg.
+Healthcare providers sometimes also prescribe sildenafil 20 mg to treat erectile dysfunction if a low dosage is the best treatment option for that person.

 What is sildenafil 20 mg?

 Sildenafil (brand name Revatio; see Important Safety Information) is typically used as a treatment for a lung condition called pulmonary arterial hypertension (PAH).
-The medication works by relaxing blood vessels to improve blood flow, and can be used as a treatment for erectile dysfunction for the same reason.
+The medication works by relaxing blood vessels to improve blood flow.
+Consequently, sildenafil can be used to treat erectile dysfunction for the same reason.
+Improved blood flow to the penis means harder erections for more satisfying sex.

-The FDA approved the 20 mg dosage (brand name Revatio) for the treatment of PAH and the 25 mg, 50 mg, and 100 mg dosages (brand name Viagra) for the treatment of erectile dysfunction.
-Both Revatio and Viagra contain the same medication, so even though the 20 mg dose is technically approved for the treatment of a lung condition, it can be prescribed off-label for the treatment of erectile dysfunction (DailyMed, 2018).
+The FDA approved sildenafil 20 mg for the treatment of PAH and the 25 mg, 50 mg, and 100 mg dosages for the treatment of erectile dysfunction.
+Because sildenafil is the active ingredient in Viagra, the 20 mg dose can be prescribed off-label to treat ED (DailyMed, 2020).

 Why use sildenafil 20 mg?

 If your healthcare provider is considering prescribing sildenafil for the treatment of ED, the traditional starting dose is 50 mg.
-But this dose might not be effective for everyone, or it may cause side effects for some people.
+But this dose might not be effective for everyone, and a higher dose may mean a higher risk of side effects for some people.
 Since generic Viagra is only available in dosages of 25 mg, 50 mg, and 100 mg, the prescribing options are limited.
 Clinicians can opt to prescribe 20 mg sildenafil (or multiples of 20 mg) to give their patients a more precise dose.

-Money also plays a role.
+Money is also a consideration when deciding between Viagra or sildenafil.
 Brand name Viagra is expensive and can cost upwards of $70 per dose.
-Opting for the generic Viagra lowers the price, and opting for generic Revatio in 20 mg increments can be an even more pocket-friendly option.
+Opting for the generic Viagra (sildenafil) lowers the price, and opting for generic Revatio in 20 mg increments may be an even more pocket-friendly option.

 So why would you want to take 20 mg sildenafil when 25 mg is available?
-Here are some possible scenarios:
+Here are some possible reasons:

-- Your healthcare provider may want to start you at 20 mg and see how it works.
+- Your healthcare provider may want to start you at 20 mg to see how you respond to the medication.

 - You might experience side effects on 25 mg or 50 mg, but less so (or not at all) on 20 mg or 40 mg.